paulmayer-fullstacker/ReactPortfolio/README.md

 | Run the application                                                  |$: npm run dev                 |
 |                                                                      |                             |

-Notes
+### Notes:
-Command ‘npm create vite@latest .’
+- Command ‘npm create vite@latest .’
 Creates the React project in the current folder.
 The command ‘npm create vite@latest my-first-react-app’ creates a new project folder (my-first-react-app), and builds the React project there.

-Command ‘npm create vite@latest .’ will create the package.json file.
+- Command ‘npm create vite@latest .’ will create the package.json file.
 After the command runs, the user is prompted to select a framework and a language.
 After this selection, the user will be prompted to : ‘Run npm install’.

-Command ‘npm install’ creates the node_modules directory, installs necessary dependencies and creates the package-lock.json file.
+- Command ‘npm install’ creates the node_modules directory, installs necessary dependencies and creates the package-lock.json file.

 Based on our configuration files, the application frontend will now be accessible at http://localhost:5173/